-- Almost a 100% increase in consumer complaint volume and case processing from FY 2013-2014 to FY 2016-2017. - Interdepartmental fee increases for the AG and OAH. - Legislative mandates enacted by SB 304 (Lieu, Chapter 515, Statutes of 2013) to increase veterinary premises inspections to 20% of premises per year and to enact the Veterinary Assistant Controlled Substance Permit (VACSP) program.
-SB 1480 (Hill, 2018) will require hiring of three additional staff to the Board to manage increased workload, which would be directly funded by the increased fees. - Revenues from the VACSP program have materialized at a slower rate than projected leading to a deficiency in needed revenue from the program. - Increases to Personnel Services including general salary increases negotiated by the State and mandated health care and retirement contributions.
+- Almost a 100% increase in consumer complaint volume and case processing from FY 2013-2014 to FY 2016-2017. - Interdepartmental fee increases for the AG and OAH.

-- Intradepartmental increases in pro rata including the DOI, Office of Professional Examination Services (OPES), and BreEZe database costs. - Increase in Subject Matter Expert and Hospital Inspector contracted compensation. - Increases in authorized staff positions from 12.8 in FY 2013-2014 to 23.8 in FY 2014-2015 and ongoing for the enforcement, premises inspection, and VACSP programs.
+- Legislative mandates enacted by SB 304 (Lieu, Chapter 515, Statutes of 2013) to enact the Veterinary Assistant Controlled Substance Permit (VACSP) program.
+SB 1480 (Hill, Chapter 571, Statutes of 2018) increases veterinary premises inspections to 20% of premises per year and will require hiring of three additional staff to the Board to manage increased workload, which would be directly funded by the increased fees. - Revenues from the VACSP program have materialized at a slower rate than projected leading to a deficiency in needed revenue from the program. - Increases to Personnel Services including general salary increases negotiated by the State and mandated health care and retirement contributions. - Intradepartmental increases in pro rata including the DOI, Office of Professional Examination Services (OPES), and BreEZe database costs. - Increase in Subject Matter Expert and Hospital Inspector contracted compensation. - Increases in authorized staff positions from 12.8 in FY 2013-2014 to 23.8 in FY 2014-2015 and ongoing for the enforcement, premises inspection, and VACSP programs.